feedbee/strava-club-events/README.md

 ### ⚙️ Configuration

 #### Environment Variables
-Create a `.env-local` file in the project root with the following variables:
+Create a `.env.local` file in the project root with the following variables:

 ```env
 # Required